 Last summer, we tested out a one-day superhero design day with kids in the Boston area at Canopy City coworking space.
 It was a ton of fun and incredible to see what kind of ideas could happen in one day.
 The kids in our one-day event inspired us to want to do more, but it took us almost a full year to put it together.

 Luckily, the January 2016 event caught the attention of some developers at Google.
 They reached out to Kate she had a chance to start collaborating with a team there to create a new five-day superhero event that we named Superhero Boost (Now BOOST by Born Just Right).
 Why BOOST?
-That’s this new workshop gave us a chance to add code.
-Google’s offered to introduce our BOOST kids to a couple of DIY AI coding kits.
+That’s because this new workshop gave us a chance to add code to the design thinking.
+Google’s offered to introduce our BOOST kids to a couple of different DIY AI coding kits.
 That conversation gave us a chance to go back to the host of the 2016 Superhero event, Autodesk.
 We were so lucky the company was able to host us at its Pier 9 facility in San Francisco once again.

 While Kate worked on a curriculum for the workshop, Born Just Right focused on recruiting kids from across the country to join in on BOOST.
 Kids (and a parent) came into San Francisco from the East and West Coasts and Jordan and I traveled in from the Midwest.